DanielMaczak/irmas-preact-form-components/README.md

 - Clean: 100% in strict TypeScript.
 - Easy to use: HTML Input features finally working as you would expect.
 - No fighting: Formating reset to 0, ready to be injected with styles.

+## Installation

+//  Will be added after first full release

+## Requirements

+I am developing in Preact version 10.19.

 ## Components